dinhnn/openivr-code/zanzibar/trunk/README.txt

 Running in Demo Mode
 --------------------
-Start the server using the democontext.xml configuration (run the demoConnector.bat script)
+Start the server using the democonfig.xml configuration (run the demoConnector.bat script)

 If your run the zanzibar speech appliction server in demo mode with the default configuration file, you have the following demo choices